Najat00/Final-Project/README.md

 In order to run the program from the command line, use the following command: python3 FINAL_PROJECT.py movies.csv
 Note: For Windows users substitute python3 for python.

 From here, respond to the prompts as outlined below.
 The program will first ask the user what their age is.
 Type your age next to the prompt as an integer.
 (EXAMPLE: type "16", "23", "46", NOT “twenty six” or “thirty-two”) make sure there are no spaces between the numbers and that you enter an integer greater than 0.
-If the users age is less than 13, the program will return a message informing the user that they are too young to access the databse without their parents permission.
+If the user's age is less than 13, the program will return a message informing the user that they are too young to access the databse without their parents permission.
 If the users age is greater than 13, it will continue to the next prompt.
 Next, the program will ask the user what decade they want to see movies from.
 Type the desired decade as an integer.
 (EXAMPLE: If you want to see movies from the 1960’s, type "1960" next the prompt.
 DO NOT type “1960’s” or nineteen sixties.)
 DO NOT input any decades that took place after the 2010’s or before the 1950’s as the movie file does not have movies from those years.
 DO NOT type in a specific year.
 For example, if you want to see a movie from 1998, type in "1990" in the command line and then look for movies from 1998 in the dataframe that is generated.
 Once the user is done has selected their desired decade, the command line will ask the user what type of film they want to see.
-Respond with one of the following choices: Movie, Documentary, TV-S (TV series), TV-M (movies), Short.
+Respond with one of the following choices: Movie, Documentary, TV-S, TV-M, Short.
 Note: This will not display those film's from your previously selected decade.
 This function will return ALL the films in the database that match your selection.
 By answering "Movie", the generator will return the movies the movies.csv file contains By answering "Documentary", the generator will return the documentaries the movies.csv file contains